terryaney/KatApp/readme.md

 - [RBLe Tab Structure](#rble-tab-structure) - Discusses the standard RBLe table processing rules, structure, and features available in generating results for Kaml Views.
 - [Framework Inputs](#framework-inputs) - Discusses the set of inputs that are always passed to calculations automatically (and are not part of the UI).
 - [Input Table Management](#input-table-management) - Discusses how to pass 'input tables' to calculations.
-- [Precalc Pipelines](#precalc-pipelines) - Discusses how multiple CalcEngines can be 'chained' together feedings the 'results' from one CalcEngine into the 'inputs' of the next CalcEngine in the pipeline before generating the final result.
+- [Calculation Pipelines](#calculation-pipelines) - Discusses how multiple CalcEngines can be 'chained' together feedings the 'results' from one CalcEngine into the 'inputs' of the next CalcEngine in the pipeline before generating the final result.

 ## RBLe Tab Structure